-“Brake caliper bolt stuck” and “caliper mounting bolt stuck” aren’t phrases I’ve heard anyone say, but thanks to Google they’re likely why you’re reading this.
+“Brake caliper bolt stuck” and “caliper mounting bolt stuck” aren’t phrases people say, but thanks to Google they’re likely why you’re reading this.
 People googled those phrases, and similar ones, over 10,000 times last year.
 Which means having a stuck caliper bolt is something bugging lots of people.
 Stuck or frozen caliper bolts are one of the problems that come from reusing old parts during a brake job.
 Here’s a link to the Carlson sales support page, if you need to order new bolts.

 A few years ago, I was driving down a neighborhood street near my home, when a dog darted in front of my car.
 I hit the brakes and, a moment later, heard a scream to my right.
 I looked and saw a large man running towards me from his driveway.
 He ran around the front of my car yelling and slammed his hands down on my hood.